michaelkolesidis/emoji-alphabet/readme.md

 ## Selection and Design Principles

 The selection of emoji for the Emoji Alphabet was guided by several key principles.
 First, if a letter was already included in an emoji, it was chosen.
 Then, if an emoji represented the letter directly or clearly resembled the letter’s shape, it was chosen.
-If more than one emoji resembpled a leeter, the emoji with the most distinct and recognizable shapes were prioritized to ensure clarity and ease of identification.
+If more than one emoji resembled a letter, the emoji with the most distinct and recognizable shapes were prioritized to ensure clarity and ease of identification.
 The main goal was to pick emoji that had clear lines and a simple design, making them easy to distinguish, even at smaller sizes.

 In cases where no emoji directly represented the letter or its shape, the next step was to find an object or symbol that could be associated with the letter.
 For example, for the letter "K," a key emoji was chosen due to the phonetic similarity between "key" and "K." This approach helps maintain a strong, logical connection between the letter and its corresponding emoji, making the alphabet intuitive.